qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_setup.rst

 load the data in QGIS is the Browser Panel.

-GRASS data are recognized from the QGIS Browser as *real* GRASS data and you can noticed it because you will see the GRASS icon next to the GRASS Mapset.
+GRASS data are recognized from the QGIS Browser as *real* GRASS data and you can notice it because you will see the GRASS icon next to the GRASS Mapset.
+Moreover you will see the |grassMapsetOpen| icon next to the Mapset that is opened.

 .. image:: img/grass_browser.png
    :align: center

-.. note:: moreover you will see the |grassMapsetOpen| icon next to the Mapset that is opened

-.. warning:: you will see a replication of the GRASS Location as normal folder:
+.. note:: You will see a replication of the GRASS Location as normal folder:
   GRASS ``Mapset`` data are those within the |grass| folder

-You can easily **drag and drop** layers from one folder to import them into the GRASS Mapset.
+You can easily **drag and drop** layers from a folder to the GRASS Mapset.

 Let's try to import the :kbd:`roads.shp` layer into the ``grass_mapset`` Mapset of the ``SouthAfrica`` Location.

-* Open the :kbd:`shapefiles` folder and simply drag the :kbd:`roads.shp` layer into the ``grass_mapset`` Mapset.
+* Open the :kbd:`shapefiles` folder and simply drag the :file:`roads.shp` layer into the ``grass_mapset`` Mapset.

   .. image:: img/grass_browser_import.png
      :align: center

 That's it!
-If you expand the Mapset you will see the imported :kbd:`roads.shp` layer.
+If you expand the Mapset you will see the imported :file:`roads` layer.
 You can now load in QGIS the imported layer like all the other layers.

-.. tip:: you can also load layers from the Layer Legend Panel to Mapset in the Browser Panel.
+.. tip:: You can also load layers from the Layer Legend Panel to Mapset in the Browser Panel.
 This will speed up incredibly your workflow!